 What's amazing is that it still sounds astonishing today, even with a lot more fitness trends in circulation.
 Stallone remains an avid gym bunny and fitness freak, but he'd probably advise against the Rocky diet moving forward.

-His words exactly: “I may have looked pretty good on the outside but inside it was a very dangerous thing to do."
 Despite Stallone's vehement protests, there's bound to be one person out there mad enough to take it on.
 Just not me.